5 Commercial Refrigeration Tips To Consider Before Buying

 The location of your commercial refrigerator’s compressor impacts a lot of things you may not realize.

-- First, and most importantly, the compressor needs proper airflow to function properly and not burn out.
+Above all, your compressor needs proper airflow to function properly and not burn out.

 - Bottom mounted compressor: Servicing and cleaning the compressor is easy and won’t require a ladder to reach.
 Temperatures on the floor can be up to 15 degrees lower than those near the ceiling, which means the unit won’t have to work as hard to pull air in.
-This type of unit can be used at the cookline without damaging the coil, but the bottom-mounted fan is more likely to collect dust and debris from the floor.
+This type of unit can be used at the cookline without damaging the coil.
+But, the bottom-mounted fan is more likely to collect dust and debris from the floor.
 However, insulating the bottom floor of a unit with a bottom-mounted compressor to prevent hot air from rising into the unit can raise production costs.

 4. Energy Efficiency